homesengland/homesengland.github.io/accessibility-statement.md

 # Accessibility Statement
 {: .govuk-heading-xl}

-This accessibility statement applies to the Digital Playbook: [https://digitalplaybook.github.io](https://digitalplaybook.github.io)
+This accessibility statement applies to the Digital Playbook: [https://homesengland.github.io](https://homesengland.github.io)
 {: .govuk-body}

-This website is run by Rumman Amin.
+This website is run by Homes England.
 {: .govuk-body}

 We are always working to improve our website and want as many people as possible to be able to access and use it.
 For example, that means you should be able to: